AquaJo/aquaMailer/README.md

   ```
 </details>

-Set variables indicated by [ ] in html to your key / domain.
+Set variables indicated by [ ] in html to your key / server url.